-Gina Bianchini Is Taking On Facebook Once Again With Mighty Networks | Fast Company
+Gina Bianchini Is Taking On Facebook Once Again With Mighty Networks

 Bianchini’s first attempt to let anyone eschew the monolithic nature of Mark Zuckerberg’s company and build their own, focused, social network, was Ning.
 Cofounded with Marc Andreessen and launched in 2005, Ning created 3 million networks, but it didn’t succeed.
 Then in 2011, Bianchini began working on Mightybell, a collaborative app to help people get things done in incremental steps—which slowly morphed into a social networking platform for small groups.

 Today, Bianchini is at it again, with the launch of Mighty Networks.
-Her latest attempt to give people with “deep interests” their own networks and the ability to avoid the “nearly impossible” feat of building a Facebook group around those interests, continues the evolution of Mightybell, but with an overhaul of the underlying technology and design.
+Her latest attempt to give people with “deep interests” their own networks and the ability to avoid the “nearly impossible” feat of building a Facebook group around those interests, continues the evolution of Mightybell, but with an overhaul of the underlying technology and design (you can read more about these ideas in an essay she published today).

-“Facebook connects people who know each other, and makes money holding back information about people’s interests to sell to advertisers,” Bianchini writes in an essay tied to the launch of Mighty Networks.
+“Facebook connects people who know each other, and makes money holding back information about people’s interests to sell to advertisers,” Bianchini wrote in an early draft of an essay provided to Fast Company.
 “This means that Facebook isn’t exactly motivated to introduce you to new people around the things you may have in common.”

 In the heart of Palo Alto, just blocks away from where Facebook set up its first Silicon Valley office in 2004, Bianchini has assembled a team of 20 to try to succeed with a mobile-first approach to what Ning previously attempted.
 The time is finally right, she believes, because of the “intelligence” provided by mobile devices.

-Mighty has already built a user base of thousands of members around networks focused on Type 1 Diabetes, artistic hairstyles, gender non-conformity, and other topics.
+Mighty Networks has already built a user base of thousands of members around networks focused on Type 1 Diabetes, artistic hairstyles, gender non-conformity, and other topics.

-Mighty is free to anyone, with premium plans starting at $79 month and offering upgrades like advanced analytics, the ability for network owners to add their own paying subscriptions, and more.
+Mighty Networks is free to anyone, with premium plans starting at $79 month and offering upgrades like advanced analytics, the ability for network owners to add their own paying subscriptions, and more.

-Users of Mighty, even the free version, will have a much higher degree of control over what happens on their network.
+Users of Mighty Networks, even the free version, will have a much higher degree of control over what happens on their network.
 The emphasis of the app is connecting users to others who are like them, near them, or have similar interests.
-Network creators have a lot of control over what their members see, and can present them with things like manually curated featured posts–for example, the best hair style of the day on HairBrained, the network about artistic hair–users’ most popular posts, a feed of posts on any specific topic, as well as any members curious about a topic.
+Network creators have a lot of control over what their members see, and can present them with things like manually curated featured posts—for example, the best hair style of the day on HairBrained, the network about artistic hair—users’ most popular posts, a feed of posts on any specific topic, as well as any members curious about a topic.

 Members themselves can signal their own interests within their profiles, displaying any content they’ve created, such as their posts, polls, and comments.
 And they can choose the level of privacy they want, selecting between fully public, private, or even secret.